aertslab/SCope/README.md

 ## Version History

+October 1, 2019
+* Version 1.4.2
+	* Autodetect dimensionality reductions from column attributes with 'pca', 'tsne' or 'umap' in the name.
+NOTE: Extracts first 2 dimensions from attributes with >=2 dimensions.
+Therefore 3D dimensions may appear in the list but will show as 2D.

 September 28, 2019
 * Version 1.4.1
 	* Fix bug in the query results (clusters) when searching a cluster which the queried gene is a marker for.